 Simulating an asteroid impact disaster

-Expert participants at the IAA’s biennial Planetary Defense Conference (PDC) are challenged to save Earth from destruction in a version of Asteroid vs Earth which is as real as we can get in the absence of having experienced an actual catastrophic impact on Earth.
+Expert participants at the IAA’s biennial Planetary Defense Conference (PDC) are challenged to save Earth from destruction in a version of asteroid vs Earth which is as real as we can get in the absence of us having experienced an actual catastrophic impact on Earth.